akte-akte/vp-docs/docs/good-things/drag-drop.md

 ---
 lang: en-AU
-title: Ebbed component
+title: Embedding components
-description: Embed component - drag & drop
+description: Example of a drag & drop component embedded in a markdown file
 ---

-# Embedding components - drag and drop
+# Embedding components

+## Drag and drop component

 This markdown file contains a vue component, which contains a JS drag & drop library :crossed_fingers: